asyrjasalo/RESTinstance/README.rst

 Library's own tests
 ~~~~~~~~~~~~~~~~~~~

-For development environment simplicity, `Docker <https://docs.docker.com/install>`__ is required for running
-`the library's own tests <https://github.com/asyrjasalo/RESTinstance/tree/master/tests>`__.
+For simplicity, `Docker <https://docs.docker.com/install>`__ is required for running `the library's own tests <https://github.com/asyrjasalo/RESTinstance/tree/master/tests>`__.
 No other requirements are needed.

 To spin up the environment and run the tests: